 \subsubsection{Prompt design and textual data generation}

 Upon acquiring the alloy composition data, we proceeded with prompt design.
-Prompt engineering is a prominent direction in the field of LLMs and is considered a method that significantly improve data generation effectiveness for LLMs~\cite{liu2023pre}.
-Techniques such as few-shot learning~\cite{wei2023chainofthought}, CoT~\cite{wei2023chainofthought}, synergizing reasoning and acting (ReAct)~\cite{yao2023react}, and retrieval-augmented generation (RAG)~\cite{lewis2021retrievalaugmented} are deemed effective prompt engineering methods.
+Prompt engineering is a prominent direction in the field of LLMs and is considered a method that significantly improves data generation effectiveness for LLMs~\cite{liu2023pre}.
+Techniques such as few-shot learning~\cite{wei2023chainofthought}, CoT~\cite{wei2023chainofthought}, synergizing reasoning and acting (ReAct)~\cite{yao2023react}, and retrieval-augmented generation (RAG)~\cite{lewis2021retrievalaugmented} are effective prompt engineering methods.
 Due to the additional knowledge sources required for the latter two methods, we tested direct inquiry, few-shot, and CoT, and compared them with our MetalPrompt.
 Figs.~\ref{figS8}, \ref{figS9}, and \ref{figS10} are templates for three benchmark methods, while Fig.~\ref{figS4} shows the comparison results.
 Our ``MetalPrompt'' achieved the best performance.

 For the prompt inquiry setting with the LLM, we used Top-K = 1 and Temperature = 0 as default parameters.
-As shown in Fig.~\ref{figS11} and Fig.~\ref{figS12}, a smaller Top-K and lower temperature indicate more reliable model output.
-Top-K = 1 implies that the model will perform greedy decoding and select the most probable value.
-Unless specifically explained, the parameters of the language model mentioned below are consistent with these settings.
+As shown in Figs.~\ref{figS11} and \ref{figS12}, a smaller Top-K and lower Temperature indicate more reliable model output.
+Top-K = 1 implies that the model performs greedy decoding and selects the most probable value.
+Unless specifically explained, the language model parameters mentioned below are consistent with these settings.

 Using the above parameter settings and ``MetalPrompt'' as the input template, we generated textual data for 5,577 alloy compositions.
-The replacement of alloy elements in the template was assisted by the langchain library.
+The input of alloy elements in the template was assisted by the \emph{langchain}~\cite{langchain} library.
 Simultaneously, based on the alloy composition category relationship of the original training and test dataset, we labeled the generated textual data with the same category.
-This dataset is used for training the classification model below, with the partitioning of training and testing sets consistent with the original data.
+This dataset is used for training the classification model below, partitioning training, and testing sets consistent with the original data.